chyroshan066/docs/ReduxToolkit/RTK-Query/(2) store.ts-file-setup.md

-In our "store.ts" file, we import the exported Api Slice and assign a key-value pair in the "reducer" object as;
+In our "store.ts" file, we import the exported Api Service and assign a key-value pair in the "reducer" object as;

 ```
 import { jsonPlaceholderApi } from "./services/json.slice";